-In reality, when you smoke, your body is actually experiencing increased blood pressure, heart rate, less oxygen and muscle tension.
+In reality, when you smoke or vape, your body is actually experiencing increased blood pressure and heart rate, less oxygen, and tense muscles.
 The perceived feelings of relaxation when you smoke are in fact relief from nicotine withdrawal in between cigarettes.

-Remember, smoking can’t solve the problem that’s giving you stress.
-But knowing what causes stress in your life can help you come up with a plan for relieving stress in more positive and healthy ways.
+Remember, smoking and vaping cannot solve the problem that is giving you stress.
+Knowing what causes stress in your life can help you come up with a plan for relieving stress in more positive and healthy ways.